 The best move is to be authentic and communicate values that you believe in Focus on building a genuine connection with the audience and leave no room for confusion.

 Besides establishing a bond, the story that your brand tells should engage the listener.
 For instance, everyone knows how Apple was bootstrapped and the problems Steve Wozniack overcame and gradually myths like 'apple was started in a garage' cropped up.

-Then again there are stories which seem believable and others which look made-up.
+Then again there are stories that seem believable and others that look made-up.
 You want your business story to fall in the former lot.

 To build trustworthy stories, you ought to:

 - define the hook, the attraction or the selling point

 - keep the language constant

 - inspect the emotions which you want your brand to be associated with